DiDi Delgado of Black Lives Matter visited Middlebury this fall to offer an anti-racism workshop and speak at CVUUS worship on Sept 29.

-Other Middlebury area faith communities are examining white privilege.
-Congregational Church of Middlebury welcomes all to two Sunday Community Conversations with Debby Irving, author of Waking Up White (http://www.debbyirving.com/): I’m a Good Person.
+Several Middlebury area faith communities are examining white privilege.
+Congregational Church of Middlebury welcomed all to two Sunday Community Conversations with Debby Irving, author of Waking Up White (http://www.debbyirving.com/): I’m a Good Person.
 Isn’t that Enough?
-Dec 2, 1-3 pm and Leveling the Playing Field: Interrupting Patterns of Privilege (or how to explain white privilege to skeptics), Jan 27, 3-5.
+Dec 2, 1-3 pm and Leveling the Playing Field: Interrupting Patterns of Privilege (or how to explain white privilege to skeptics), Jan 27, 3-5: Community Conv.
+D. Irving 127

 CVUUS Black Lives Matter Recommended Readings and Links